Evaluating AI-Generated Images of Cultural Artifacts with Community-Informed Rubrics: Endmatter Statements

 \subsection{Ethical Considerations Statement}

-Our study protocol was approved by our institution’s ethics review board, which reviewed our recruitment, protocol, and consent materials to ensure that they followed best practices in obtaining informed consent, and respecting participants' privacy.
-All participants were compensated and informed that they could withdraw from the study at any time without consequence.
-A central ethical consideration throughout the study was co-creating access with participants with differing access needs.
+Our study protocol, recruitment material, and consent form were reviewed and approved by our institution’s ethics review board to ensure they followed best practices.
+Participants were compensated and informed that they could withdraw from the study at any time without consequence.

+A central ethical consideration throughout the study was co-creating access with participants with differing needs.
 Drawing on best practices in accessibility research \cite{bennett2018interdependence,muehlbradt2022whats,das2024provenance}, we adapted our protocol to support non-visual access to AI images by creating carefully designed alt text, and inviting BLV community members to participate in cross-ability pairs, detailed in Appendix \ref{apdx:blv-accessibility}.
 We also regularly solicited participant feedback during workshops so that we could modify our facilitation approach to increase comfort for participants, \eg{} by repeating our alt text descriptions or offering more regular breaks to rest in between activities.

 When designing our protocol, we carefully considered the risks of exposing participants to harmful or offensive AI-generated depictions, as prior work has shown that repeated exposure to representational harms can be disempowering \cite{wenzel2023can,zhang2025aura}.
 To mitigate these risks, we pre-generated all images shown in workshops rather than generating them live.
-Pre-generation allowed our research team to do pre-work to curate a diverse set of meaningfully distinct images that we could show participants, reducing the annotation burden expected from participants so that they would not need to give us feedback on the same types of errors.
+Pre-generation also allowed our research team to curate a diverse set of meaningfully distinct images that we could show participants, reducing the annotation burden expected from participants so that they would not need to give us feedback on the same types of errors.